kolonialno/troncos/README.md

 ## Trace Propagation

-If you want to propagate your trace to the next service, you need to send the `traceparent` header with your requests/message.
+If you want to propagate your trace to the next service, you need to send/receive the `traceparent` header with your requests/message.
 Here are examples on how to do that.

+### Send context

-### Requests
+#### Requests

 In general, if you have the `RequestsInstrumentor` setup you do not have to think about this.
 If you are not using that for some reason, you can propagate with this method: